How to get Perkins Loan forgiveness

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-What is a Federal Perkins Loan, and how does Perkins Loan forgiveness work?
+How does Perkins Loan forgiveness work?

 - 15 percent of the original loan amount for each of the first and second years.